mackenziekbrooks/dci102-f18-humanities-data/grading.md

 ---

 ### Blog posts

-* 2 blog posts due each unit to your own domain
+* 2 blog posts due each unit to your own domain.
 * Posts can be on a topic of your choosing, though I can provide prompts.
 * 300-500 words.
-* Include links and images (with citation) when appropriate.
+* Include links and images \(with citation\) when appropriate.

 ### Core Assignments

 * Project/Methodology Review
 * Project Data
 * Project Visualization

 ### Advanced Assignments

 * Project Narrative
 * Project Documentation
 * Project Reflection